alijawad1511/Explicit_Intent_Android/README.md

 ## 📝 About Project

-In this project, I have created two activities MainActivity and HomeActivity.
+In this project, I have used Implicit and Explicit Intents concepts.
+How can we use Implicit and Explicit Contents.
 I am taking Data from MainActivity and Passing it to HomeActivity using Explicit Intent

+### Topics Covered:
+- Splash Screen
+- Use of Vector Assets
+- Implicit Intents
+- Explicit Intents

 ### Implicit Intents Used: